Jump to winners | Jump to methodology

 Focusing on the renewable energy sector has seen Anderson Lloyd grow its revenue and profit exponentially.

-“We are the leading renewable energy firm in New Zealand, and it’s an area that we anticipated would grow because of the environmental issues,” says CEO Richard Greenaway.
+“We are a leading renewable energy firm in New Zealand, and it’s an area that we anticipated would grow because of the environmental issues,” says CEO Richard Greenaway.
 “Our country is facing infrastructural challenges with road, rail and energy, so we have put a lot of our focus into this practice area.”

 The firm has a clear focus on improving in all areas.